AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/stars-and-flames/priority-urgency-relative-score-and-best-bets.md

 ![](assets/one.png)

-These are derived from the&nbsp;lead score&nbsp;-- a measure of the person's interest in your product(s).
+These are derived from the lead score -- a measure of the person's interest in your product(s).
 The higher the score, the more likely they will respond positively to a call from your sales team.

 >[!NOTE]
 >
->You need several scoring campaigns to get the full value of priority, urgency, and relative score.&nbsp; With too few or no scoring campaigns, these fields won't be useful.
+>You need several scoring campaigns to get the full value of priority, urgency, and relative score.
+With too few or no scoring campaigns, these fields won't be useful.

 ### Urgency {#urgency}